EFD 2014 Speakers and Workshop Summaries

 The “O” word: Marketing Organics for Health

 In light of the latest wave of “anti-organic” press that has filled the media, market gardeners are in a unique position to speak as producers directly to the consumer.
-This session will provide market growers with solid information to take with them to their customers about the real and proven health benefits of organic food.
+This session provided market growers with solid information to take with them to their customers about the real and proven health benefits of organic food.

 Considerations for Heritage Grain Production